AdobeDocs/experience-manager-cloud-manager.en/help/using/configuring-pipeline.md

    **AEM Sites:**

-   Cloud Manager executes performance testing for AEM Sites programs by requesting pages (as an unauthenticated user) on the stage publish server for a 30 minute test period and measuring the response time for each page as well as various system-level metrics.
+   Cloud Manager executes performance testing for AEM Sites programs by requesting pages (as an unauthenticated user by default) on the stage publish server for a 30 minute test period and measuring the response time for each page as well as various system-level metrics.

    Prior to the start of the 30 minute test period, Cloud Manager will crawl the Stage environment using a set of one or more *seed* URLs configured by the Customer Success Engineer.
 Starting from these URLs, the HTML of each page is inspected and links are traversed in a breadth-first fashion.
 This crawling process is limited to a maximum of 5000 pages.
 Requests from the crawler have a fixed timeout of 10 seconds.